 Yes, you can freeze it for up to three months.
 Many people believe that only un-frosted cakes can be frozen.
 However, depending on the frosting that you have used, you can freeze a frosted one as well.

-It’s layers can be frozen before being frosted.
-First, let them fully cool, after that wrap in plastic wrap and either add them to freezer safe bags or cover tightly in foil.
+Its layers can be frozen before being frosted.
+First, let them fully cool, after that wrap in plastic wrap and either add them to freezer-safe bags or cover them tightly in foil.
 Freeze for up to 3 months.

 Before serving, you should defrost the cake in the refrigerator overnight to ensure the best taste.

-- Makes sure all the ingredients are of room temperature.
+- Makes sure all the ingredients are at room temperature.
 Measure precisely the dry and wet ingredients.
 Do not over-beat when mixing.

 - Incorporate Oil.
 The addition of oil will result in a very moist and fluffy cake.

 - Use 8-inch cake pans, as it is the ideal size for this recipe (not too big and not too small).